Sparsh5ehgal/Election-sentiment-/README.md

 # Election sentiment Analysis using Glove and RNN
 Twitter sentiment analysis for elections using Twitter database and glove and rnn model The repository contains 5 ipython notebooks.

 The steps involved in the implementation of this project are as follows:

-portfolio notebook gives the over view of the project.
 Election_datascapre (code for fetching tweets using the twitter api tweepy) Data_Labeling (code for labeling tweets as positive or negative based on the sentiment score.
 Resampling procedure for the data)
 Exploratory Data Analysis